Where Do Human Emotions Fit in the Customer Experience?

 Liking this post?
 You might also enjoy 12 Surprising Facts: How Online Reviews Attract Customers

 Brands are like people – there are many of them.

-Just like people, few are liked or trusted.
+Just like people close to us, we tend to trust or like only a few brands.
 And among those, even fewer are able to transcend emotional barriers.
 So just like successful people – successful brands are able to capitalize on different customer motivators and cater directly to them.

 These motivators can include the desire to “be different”, “caring about the environment”, or “enjoying a sense of stability”.
 Identifying the right motivator may be difficult – because not only do these connections have to be created, customers themselves may not be consciously aware of them.

 Millenials and Generation Z consumers place their feelings at the forefront during purchase decisions, more so than consumers of previous generations.
 In fact, all types of brands – from cat food to SaaS software are able to capitalize on this new type of consumer, transferring emotional connections to the customer experience.

 So when a brand promises us to stand out from the crowd, offers to bring order and predictability to our lives – these triggers could make us gravitate towards that brand.